GluuFederation/docs-openbanking-prod/docs/source/install-cn.md

             kubectl version

     - **Optional[alpha]:** If using Istio please [install](https://istio.io/latest/docs/setup/install/standalone-operator/) it prior to installing Gluu.
 You may choose to use any installation method Istio supports.
 If you have insalled istio ingress , a loadbalancer will have been created.
 Please save the address of loadblancer for use later during installation.

-    !!!note
-        Default  AWS deployment will install a classic load balancer with an `IP` that is not static.
-Don't worry about the `IP` changing.
-All pods will be updated automatically with our script when a change in the `IP` of the load balancer occurs.
-However, when deploying in production, **DO NOT** use our script.
-Instead, assign a CNAME record for the LoadBalancer DNS name, or use Amazon Route 53 to create a hosted zone.
-More details in this [AWS guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/using-domain-names-with-elb.html?icmpid=docs_elb_console).

 === "Quick start with Microk8s"